ralphkb/sentinel-tickets/README.md

     - Add a priority to a ticket
     - Change the topic of a ticket, with placeholders support
     - Close Request so users can request that staff close their ticket
+    - List current open and closed tickets of a user
 - Context Menu Commands: Right click commands that are easy to use.
     - Get User Info
     - Blacklist Add